Dame33/fumble/README.md

 **NEW CHANGES 09/19/2025**

-Added new player about section with a scrollable carasel displaying general information , and 2 new player action shot on profile.
+Updated favouriting player component.
+Fixed formatting player about section with a scrollable carasel displaying general information, and 2 new player action shot on profile.
 Implemented player description, info on their draft position and current position + team.
 3 New buttons on bottom of page, x mark, check mark, and report issue buttons.
 Working on logic for all three.
 Added new component on homepage (message button)

 <img width="393" height="781" alt="demo4" src="https://github.com/user-attachments/assets/b98c5f7c-f2b3-44e2-b7c1-d570ca2abb5f" />